TemporarilyOffline/FT8Off/README.md

 1. **Grid Square:** The first four characters of the Maidenhead locator system.
 The first two characters are the Field as defined above.
 The second two characters are each a digit from 0-9 for a total of 32,400Grid Squares defining the world.
 These are used in the exchange and for determining QSOpoints.

 1.
-# GENERAL RULES FOR ALLENTRANTS:
+# GENERAL RULES FOR ALL ENTRANTS:

 1. Entrants must operate within the limits of their chosen categorywhen performing any activity that could impact their submittedscore.